TanyMinds/tanymindsart/content/blog/economic-crisis-business-romania.en.md

 ---
 title: "Economic crisis?
-What happens to business in Romania?"
+What happens to business?"
 date: 2020-04-16
 image: images/blog/economic-crisis-business-romania.jpg
 feature_image: images/blog/economic-crisis-business-romania-1.jpg
 author: Tany Minds
 ---

 Economic crisis?
-What happens to business in Romania after a month of emergency?
+What happens to business after a month of emergency?
 The first sight is a total chaos.
 Companies are turning to online, some know how to do, others not so much.
 Online course companies are starting to compete with every second specialist who became a teacher overnight.
 It seems that the pandemic of information is growing exponentially with each new course, than that related to COVID-19.
 It seems that the world has begun to learn more, but rather it has begun to teach others more.
 We do not know yet if this formula means even better.

 ### Economic crisis?